brandonfoong/panopto-dl/README.md

 1. `zeep`
 2. `beautifulsoup4`

 panopto-dl also requires [FFmpeg](https://ffmpeg.org/download.html) to be installed.
-The FFmpeg executable (`ffmpeg` or `ffmpeg.exe`) should be placed in the same directory as the `panopto-dl.py` file, or specified in your PATH variable.
+The FFmpeg executable (`ffmpeg` or `ffmpeg.exe`) should be placed in the same directory as the `panopto-dl.py` file.
+Alternatively, you may specify the directory that contains the FFmpeg executable in your PATH variable.

 ## How to Use